crycode-de/ioBroker.canbus/README.md

 ### 1.1.3 (WIP)
 * (crycode-de) Added definition of possible state values in admin
+* (crycode-de) Added selection of the state role for each parser in admin
 * (crycode-de) Fixed display bug of floating action buttons in admin

 ### 1.1.2 (2021-04-06)